edgespace-io/Edgestream/IOS/README.md

 # EdgestreamSDK-Release

 This is the binary release of the Edgestream SDK library as a framework package that can be added to your own application. refer to the release notes in the [EdgestreamSDK-Release](EdgestreamSDK-Release/) folder.
+Version 1 Release brings notifications from the EdgestremSDK client.
+Currently supported notifications are Cloud to Device Messages.
+Implementation of Cloud to Device Messaging has been included in the Sample Device.

 # Sample-Device